 -Middle School Parent

 The spiritual aspect of instruction is paramount in what we do.
 Students participate in weekly chapels and receive daily Bible instruction.
-For seventh grade, students focus on the god-hood and person-hood of Jesus as well as study the book of Proverbs.
+Students develop their personal understanding of God, personal character, and explore their purpose in life.

 Seventh Grade Teachers